rust-lang/rfcs/text/0000-crate-quarantine.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The initial implementation of this RFC will only allow for rules on the crate name or a specific user.
-The fields and metadata that a rule can match against may be expanded in the future if required for operational reasons.
+Further rule types may be added in the future by the crates.io team as required.

 ## crates.io